jajclement/hotSSDS/README.md

 You can use ````-- genome 'mm10'```` and you won't need to worry about the other genome parameters like fasta path etc.

-But if you want to use another reference, you will need to set :
+But if you want to use **another reference**, you will need to set :
 - absolute path to genome ````--genomedir /path/to/genome````
 - absolute path to fasta file.
 Indexes for BWA SHOULD EXIST in the same directory ````--genome_fasta /path/to/genome.fa````
 - the name of the genome ````--genome_name mm11````